 It seems the most face-palm inducing statements can be made to singles, and often times Christian culture is the biggest culprit of making them.
 I can’t tell you the number of frustrated sighs I’ve heard from single friends after they’ve been told some of these things or worse, the subtle sense of guilt I watch seep in as they begin to believe them.
-Fortunately, the people I invite to speak into my life don’t respond to my singleness with these sentiments, but that’s not to say I haven’t heard them more broadly.
+Thankfully, the people I invite to speak into my life don’t respond to my singleness with these sentiments, but that’s not to say I haven’t heard them more broadly.
 Singleness is a complex topic, and while some are happy as a clam to be flying solo, it is a source of deep pain and longing for many others.
 When it comes down to it, some things are helpful to hear, and some things simply are not.

 In an effort to help people in all different seasons understand and love one another better, I decided to round up some of the most unhelpful things I believe a single person can hear.
 (Singles—chime in down in the comments with any I may have missed).
 But I didn’t want to leave it at only what isn’t helpful, because who would that help?
 Accordingly, I’ve included helpful alternatives to each unhelpful phrase listed below, and these stem from some of the most helpful things I’ve heard personally throughout my own journey.
 Married people—I advocate for you in all of this too, so singles and marrieds alike, make sure to read through to the end so you don’t miss it.
 Let’s get started. 😊

 WHAT NOT TO SAY TO YOUR SINGLE FRIEND (AND WHAT TO SAY INSTEAD)